sam1gman/genai-sentinel/README.md

 ---

+## 🤝 Acknowledgments & Credits

+This framework was built upon the foundational research and tools provided by the AI Security community:

+* **Microsoft Security Research**: Special thanks for the comprehensive reports on **Adversarial Machine Learning** and LLM vulnerability patterns which informed the attack vectors in this project.
+* **Alice (ActiveFence)**: Gratitude for the **Caterpillar Engine** and the research surrounding it, which serves as a core inspiration for the evaluation and scoring logic within GenAI-Sentinel.
+* **BIPIA Framework**: For providing the structured methodology (v4.1) used to categorize and simulate Indirect Prompt Injection attacks.

+---

 ## ⚠️ Ethical Disclosure
 For authorized security testing and research only.
 The developer assumes no liability for misuse of this tool.
 Use responsibly and only within the boundaries of the target provider's Terms of Service and legal frameworks.